Tdude/reading-assessment/README.md

 ### Recording Audio

 1. Users can record their audio responses directly on the passage page.
-2. The recording is automatically uploaded and saved.
+2. The recording can be listened to, trimmed and be uploaded/saved.
+Currently all texts need to have questions/answers set to them for the upload to work, since the functions "ask" for the existence of questions.

 ### Evaluating Comprehension